 In 1992, Feder~\cite{Feder-1992} showed that for all non-dyadic sources Huffman codes competitively dominate all other prefix codes if an extra one-bit penalty is assessed to the non-Huffman code during each symbol encoding.
 This result is analogous to (but uses a different proof technique from) Cover's result for Shannon-Fano codes.

 In 1995, Yamamoto and Itoh~\cite{Yamamoto-Itoh-1995} illustrated a non-dyadic source whose Huffman code was not competitively optimal.
 They presented a prefix code for the source which strictly competitively dominates the Huffman code, and whose win and loss probabilities are $P(W)=0.5$ and $P(L)=0.4$, respectively.
 Their example consists of a source of size $4$ and distinct prefix codes $C_1$, $C_2$, and $C_3$, such that $C_i$ competitively dominates $C_j$ whenever $(i,j) \in \{(1,2), (2,3), (3,1)\}$.
 This example demonstrates that the relation of competitive dominance is not transitive.
-One of these codes was the Huffman code, so the Huffman code is not competitively optimal, and no competitively optimal code exists in this case.
+One of these codes was the Huffman code, so the Huffman code is not competitively optimal, and no competitively optimal prefix code exists in this case.
 They also provided a sufficient condition for a source not to have a competitively optimal Huffman code.
 Their results, however, do not provide an indication of how many or few source codes would have competitively optimal Huffman codes.